Student Paramedic Resources for Placement, OSCEs and ECG Learning

-PocketClinician provides clear, practical education for UK student paramedics and ambulance clinicians, supporting learning across patient assessment, history taking, documentation, ECG interpretation, OSCE preparation, and ambulance placement.
+PocketClinician provides practical education for UK student paramedics and ambulance clinicians, supporting learning across patient assessment, history taking, documentation, ECG interpretation, OSCE preparation and ambulance placement.

-Our resources are designed to reflect real pre-hospital practice, helping students build confidence, structure their clinical thinking, and apply knowledge effectively in ambulance environments.
+Our resources are built around real pre-hospital practice, helping students develop confidence, structured clinical thinking and safer decision-making in ambulance environments.

 Education Designed for Pre-Hospital Care